-An applicant must have successfully completed a Foundation Studies programme in New Zealand that has been approved by CUAP's Sub-Committee on University Entrance.
+An applicant must have successfully completed a foundation studies programme in New Zealand that has been approved by CUAP's Sub-Committee on University Entrance.
+Where this is a 60-point qualification, the applicant must have completed Year 13 at a New Zealand secondary school, or equivalent.